-She asked, ” Where are the girls? ”
+She asked, ” Where are the boys? ”

 I said.
 Oh “they just took a walk around the block.
 They should be back in ten minutes.”

-Of course my daughter was completely embarrassed by my behavior and, as I was hugging and squeezing the breath out of her said, ” Mommy why were you so worried, we just took a walk around the block.”
-And she was right.
-It was just a walk around the block and no one , least of all my husband, seemed to be concerned or running up and down the street in a maniacally panicked state, searching for my daughter.
-And it was at that very moment, seeing the look of embarrassment and sadness in my daughter’s eyes that I realized it was time to think about parenting my kids, in more of a manly/fatherly way.
+Of course my son was completely embarrassed by my behavior and, as I was hugging and squeezing the breath out of him said, ” Mommy why were you so worried, we just took a walk around the block.”
+And he was right.
+It was just a walk around the block and no one , least of all my husband, seemed to be concerned or running up and down the street in a maniacally panicked state, searching for my son.
+And it was at that very moment, seeing the look of embarrassment and sadness in my son’s eyes that I realized it was time to think about parenting my kids, in more of a manly/fatherly way.
 In other words, it was time to break out the Daditude.

 Daditude is a style of parenting I’ve coined (your welcome) which reflects the more easy-going attitude and reactions dads exhibit in regards to their kids and their parenting styles.
 And if you’re a mom who needs a little help in this area *raises hand* here are three ways you can incorporate a bit of Daditude into your daily parenting style.
 Oh and one word of caution- when taking on this Daditude I GUARANTEE you and your husband will fight less and love more- why?
 Because you’ll FINALLY be on the same page.